OndrejVrto/php-linechart/README.md

     </g>
 </svg>
 ```
-The generated svg looks something like this.
+The generated svg looks like this.

 ![](./.github/img/0.png)